-In September 2017, the U.S. Department of Transportation (U.S. DOT) released new federal guidance for Automated Driving Systems (ADS): A Vision for Safety 2.0.
-Click here to view.
-A Vision for Safety 2.0 calls for industry, state and local governments, safety and mobility advocates and the public to lay the path for the deployment of automated vehicles and technologies.
+In March 2018, the U.S. Department of Transportation (U.S. DOT) hosted a Public Listening Summit on Automated Vehicle (AV) Policy to inform its upcoming guidance on automated vehicles, known as AV 3.0.
+This event built on earlier federal guidance for Automated Driving Systems (ADS)—Automated Driving Systems 2.0: A Vision for Safety, released in September 2017.
+The guidance calls for industry, state and local governments, safety and mobility advocates, and the public to lay the path for the deployment of automated vehicles and technologies.

-Within and across all modes of transportation, data exchanges will be key to accelerating the safe deployment of Automated Vehicles (AVs) in the United States.
-This includes mutually-beneficial exchange of data between private sector entities, with infrastructure operators, and policy-makers at different levels of government.
-As part of planning for 3.0, U.S. DOT is working with stakeholders to understand critical use cases for data exchange and the appropriate federal role to enable such exchanges while protecting privacy and proprietary interests.
+The Department has engaged stakeholders across the AV ecosystem, and understands that data is a limiting factor in many aspects of AV integration, and that data exchanges will therefore be key to accelerating the safe integration of AVs in the United States.
+This includes mutually beneficial exchange of any data relevant for AVs, not just the data that comes off the vehicles, between private sector entities, with infrastructure operators, and with policy-makers at different levels of government.
+U.S. DOT is working with stakeholders to understand critical use cases for data exchange, such as data on work zones that AVs need to navigate.
+The Department is also working to understand the appropriate federal facilitation role to enable such exchanges while protecting privacy and proprietary interests.

 Draft Guiding Principles